Stop Making Passive-Aggressive Demands

-If you’re like me, raised on snarky comedies and Animaniacs in the 80s 90s or 2000s, you stumble through life by making passive-aggressive demands.
+If you’re like me, raised on snarky comedies and Animaniacs in the 80s, 90s, or 2000s, you stumble through life by making passive-aggressive demands.

-We like to dress up our demands in nice clothes and sweet-smelling perfumes.
-We pass them off as innocent requests.
-We may sound polite but our body language screams, Gimme what I want or I will strangle you with your hideous SpongeBob necktie.
+Now, we like to dress up our demands in nice clothes and pass them off as innocent requests.
+We often sound polite, but our body language screams, “Gimme what I want, or I will bludgeon you with this here Louisville slugger.”

 And revenge, sweet revenge, comes in many flavors.
-Sometimes it’s a guilt trip, You never help me with anything.
-You’re too good to help a lowly garbage-person like me.
+Sometimes it’s a guilt trip, e.g., “You never help me with anything!”
 Sometimes we ignore them for weeks or months.
-Other times it’s malicious and we put their stapler and computer mouse in Jello, coat their bedsheets with Corn Nuts, or slash their tires.
+Other times we’re malicious and put their car keys in Jello, coat their bedsheets with Corn Nuts, or slash their tires.

 - An appeal for help

-- A promise to not punish i.e., You will not retaliate if they say, No. You won’t get angry, guilt-trip them, or write their phone number on bathroom stalls after the words, Free motorcycle parts.
+Promises not to punish are exactly what you think: You won’t retaliate if they say, “No.” You won’t get angry, guilt-trip them, badger them, or write their phone number on bathroom stalls with the words, “Free motorcycle parts.”

-Like requests, every demand has two important elements:
+Like requests, every demand has two elements:

-This type of demands masquerades as a request.
-It appears as sweet and benign as Grandma Shuree’s walnut cake.
-But upon close examination, you will notice cracks in its façade.
-Maybe the smile is fake.
+These demands masquerade as requests.
+They appear as sweet and benign as Grandma Shuree’s walnut cake.
+But just like day-old donuts, you’ll spot fractures in their sugary coating.
+Maybe their smile is fake.
 Maybe their voice’s pitch is too high.
-Maybe they appended elements of politeness to the demand as an afterthought.
-Would you make 10,000 copies of last year‘s TPS reports?
-Please and thank you!
+Or maybe they append elements of politeness as an afterthought, e.g., “Would you refill the bacon dispenser?
+Please, and thank you!”